even4void/aliquote/content/post/easier-literate-programming-with-r.md

-+++
+---
-title = "Easier literate programming with R" date = 2012-04-02T09:03:26+01:00 draft = false
+title: "Easier literate programming with R"
+date: 2012-04-02T09:03:26+01:00
+draft: false
-tags = ["tex", "rstats"]
+tags: ["tex", "rstats"]
-categories = ["2012"]
+categories: ["2012"]
-+++
+---

 I have been using [Sweave](http://www.statistik.lmu.de/~leisch/Sweave/) over the past 5 or 6 years for processing my R documents, and I have been quite happy with this program.
 However, with the recent release of [knitr](http://yihui.name/knitr/) (already adopted on [UCLA Stat Computing](http://www.ats.ucla.edu/stat/r/code/) and on [Vanderbilt Biostatistics Wiki](http://biostat.mc.vanderbilt.edu/wiki/Main/KnitrHowto)) and all of its nice enhancements, I really need to get more familiar with it.

 In fact, there's a lot of goodies in [Yihui Xie](http://yihui.name/en/)'s `knitr`, including the automatic processing of graphics (no need to call `print()` to display a `lattice` object), local or global control of height/width for any figures, removal of R's prompt (R's output being nicely prefixed with comments), tidying and highlighting facilities, image cropping, use of `framed` or `listings` for embedding code chunk.

 To overcome some of those lacking features in `Sweave`, I generally have to post-process my files using shell scripts or custom Makefile.
-For example, I am actually giving a course (in French) on introductory #rstats for biomedical research and I provide a <i class="fa fa-file-pdf-o fa-1x"></i> [series of exercices](http://www.aliquote.org/cours/2012_biomed/hw-sols.pdf) written with Sweave.
+For example, I am actually giving a course (in French) on introductory #rstats for biomedical research and I provide a  [series of exercices](/cours/2012_biomed/hw-sols.pdf) written with Sweave.
 I can easily manage my graphics to have the desired size using a combination of Sweave `Gin` and `lattice`'s `aspect=` argument.
 However, the latter means I have to crop my images afterwards.
 Moreover, I need to "cache" some of the computations and there's no command-line argument for that, unless you rely on [pgfSweave](http://code.cjb.net/pgfSweave.html).
-This leads to complicated stuff like
+This leads to complicated stuff like:

 ```
 $ R --no-save --no-restore -e "require(cacheSweave); setCacheDir('./cache'); \